cabelotaina/walletchain/README.md

 ```

-If you want to add a new pending contract on worker's wallet, you need add this contract on worker wallet, for this inform the address of contract, your account (we use test rpc defaut account e.g. from: web3.eth.accounts[number]), and pay a amount of gas.
+If you want to add a new pending contract on worker's wallet, you need to inform the contract address when you submit into the worker's wallet, the company account, and pay some gas.

 ```Javascript
 	address = '0x5e49cf02472ec0356220ec27f2ba0494eb06298e4c2fa9d3db03cff7f6e6fee7';
 	contractInstancewl.addContract(address,{from: web3.eth.accounts[1], gas:100000})
 ```

-Now we have a new contract on pending array.
-How we see with this command:
+Now we have a new contract on pending array, we can see with this command:

 ```Javascript
 contractInstancewl.getPendings.call({from: web3.eth.accounts[1]});
 ```

-In the next step the worker swap the contract for your contract's list:
+And finally, when the worker validate the contract, he can put it into his definitely contracts list.

 ```Javascript
 	address = '0x5e49cf02472ec0356220ec27f2ba0494eb06298e4c2fa9d3db03cff7f6e6fee7';